gedaipek/TechHive_Global_Project/README.md

 Throughout the analysis, multiple assumptions were made to manage challenges with the data.
 These assumptions and caveats are noted below:

-* Because 3% of the purchase date column contained non-sensical dates, these were excluded from the analysis
+* Approximately 3% of the entries in the purchase_date column contained invalid or non-sensical dates.
+These records were excluded from the analysis to maintain data accuracy.

 * Approximately 27k (25%) of transactions have customer_ids not present in the customers table.
 This discrepancy suggests missing data or data entry errors, impacting SQL queries and resulting in NULLs when joining on customer_id.